-- political systems of particular countries
+- Political systems of particular countries

-- comparative politics
+- Comparative politics

-- international relations
+- International politics

-- normative political theory
+- Normative political theory

-- research methods and the theory of science.
+- Research methods and the theory of science

-One major area of politics covers the study of political institutions and processes - governments, parliaments, elections, political parties, civil services, armies, pressure groups.
+One major area of Politics covers the study of political institutions and processes - governments, parliaments, elections, political parties, civil services, armies, pressure groups.
 It examines how they operate in different countries of the world, and makes comparisons across political systems.
 Building on descriptions of this kind, we can go on at a later stage to generalise about such issues as how political parties are managed and how voters typically cast their ballots.
 The second major area is political philosophy.
-Here, fundamental questions are raised about politics and political ideas, for instance: Is democracy a good form of government?
-How much power should governments have?
+Here, fundamental questions are raised about Politics and political ideas, for instance: What are the characteristics of a good political leader?
 What conception of freedom should be embodied in political life?
-What is the relationship between the state and society?
+What is the relationship between state and society?
 These questions are studied largely through the works of historical and contemporary thinkers.

-More information on the Politics Department and the courses it offers is available on the UCD web-server at www.ucd.ie/~politics/.
+More information on the Politics Department and the courses it offers is available on the UCD web server at www.ucd.ie/politics/.

-First Year (POL 1700)
+First Year (POL 1000)

-The object of the foundation programme is to introduce students to the main features of politics, and especially of democratic government, in their practical and theoretical aspects.
+The object of the First Year programme is to introduce students to the main features of politics, especially of democratic government, in their practical and theoretical aspects.
 Students are required to take the following courses:

-POL 1001 Introduction to the Irish Political System (24 lectures) POL 1002 Political Theory: Models of Democracy (24 lectures) POL 1004 Government and Politics of the USA (12 lectures) POL 1005 Introduction to Comparative Government (12 lectures) POL 1006 Introduction to European Union (12 lectures) POL 1007 Tutorials POL 1008 Introduction to World Politics (12 lectures)
+POL 1001 Introduction to the Irish Political System (24 lectures) POL 1002 Political Theory: Models of Democracy (24 lectures) POL 1004 Government and Politics of the USA (12 lectures) POL 1005 Introduction to Comparative Government (12 lectures) POL 1006 Introduction to the European Union (12 lectures) POL 1007 Tutorials POL 1008 Introduction to International Politics (12 lectures)

 In practice, this means that students attend four lectures and one tutorial per week for two semesters.
 Tutorials meet in groups of about ten students.
-Assessment is mainly by written examination papers at the end of the second semester.
+Assessment is mainly by written examination papers at the end of the Second Semester.
 Certain percentages of marks are allocated to tutorial attendance, class participation and essay-writing.